What Are The Differences Between Aikido VS Boxing? (In-depth Details!)

 Aikido (In Details)

-For you to master an attack from your opponent, you’ll have to be able to remain calm as your control your entire body.
+For you to master an attack from your opponent, you’ll have to be able to remain calm as you control your entire body.
 Aikido especially emphasizes the development of courtesy and respect for everyone involved in it.
-In the 14th century, Japan remains the only place where the basic techniques and principles of Aikido came from.
-Thanks to the good work of Ueshiba Morihei, a Japanese martial arts expert, Aikido was modified in its modern form in the early 20th century.
+In the 14th century, Japan remained the only place where the basic techniques and principles of Aikido came from.
+Thanks to the good work of Ueshiba Morihei, a Japanese martial arts expert, Aikido was modified to its modern form in the early 20th century.

 One thing people really love about this martial art form is that it doesn’t practice any offensive moves that can pose serious life-threatening injuries.
-As a martial-arts expert, Ueshiba taught people about the fairness and harmlessness of the art form, giving that no heavy contact between trainees.
-Not quite long after, “Tomiki Aikido”, a competition-style that uses some Aikido techniques was developed by one of Ueshiba’s students, called Tomiki Kenji.
-In this contest, you’ll be given either rubber or wooden knife.
+As a martial arts expert, Ueshiba taught people about the fairness and harmlessness of the art form, giving that no heavy contact between trainees.
+Not quite long after, “Tomiki Aikido”, a competition style that uses some Aikido techniques was developed by one of Ueshiba’s students, called Tomiki Kenji.
+In this contest, you’ll be given either a rubber or wooden knife.
 If you can successfully tough your opponent with it, you’ll be given some points.
 But your opponent will also try to avoid the touch and disarm you.

 Boxing (In Details)